- Does CACREP accreditation expire?

 All materials provided to CACREP by the program (i.e. Self-Study, Addenda) will be provided to the team via the CACREP Sharefile platform.
 Unless, a team member specifically requests materials be sent directly to them via USB/CD, the program should not need to do so.
 Please note that if an Addendum was not required but you have developed one and are providing it to the site team, you should ensure that a copy of that same Addendum is sent to the CACREP office.

 CACREP reimburses team members for all meals so it is not necessary for the institution to provide any meals.
 Should any meal be provided, it would be provided on a gratis basis.
 This would be up to the institution.
 It is strongly recommended that the program liaison consult with the team chair prior to making any such arrangement.

-The CACREP Liaison is provided a Team Member Evaluation Form to distribute to individuals participating in the visit.
-The completed forms can be sent to the CACREP office upon completion of the visit.
+The CACREP Liaison is provided a link to the Team Member Evaluation Form to distribute to individuals participating in the visit after the completion of the visit.
 CACREP appreciates feedback from both programs and team members on the overall conduct of the visits.